The Global Glimm Property for C*-algebras of topological dimension zero: Introduction

 Concretely, a \ca{} $A$ is said to be \emph{nowhere scattered} if no hereditary sub-\ca{} of~$A$ admits a finite-dimensional, irreducible representation \cite{ThiVil24NowhereScattered}, while $A$ has the \emph{Global Glimm Property} if every hereditary sub-\ca{} contains an almost full square-zero element (in symbols, for every $a\in A_+$ and $\varepsilon>0$ there exists $r\in\overline{aAa}$ such that $r^2=0$ and $(a-\varepsilon)_+$ is in the ideal generated by $r$).

 The Global Glimm Property always implies nowhere scatteredness, and the Global Glimm Problem asks if the converse is also true.
-This is known to hold under the additional assumption of real rank zero \cite{EllRor06Perturb}, or stable rank one \cite{AntPerRobThi22CuntzSR1}, or Hausdorff finite dimensional primitive ideal space \cite{BlaKir04GlimmHalving}, or finite decomposition rank (\cite[Theorem~2.3]{EnsVil25arX:ZstableTwGp}).
+This is known to hold under the additional assumption of real rank zero \cite{EllRor06Perturb}, or stable rank one \cite{AntPerRobThi22CuntzSR1}, or Hausdorff finite-dimensional primitive ideal space \cite{BlaKir04GlimmHalving}, or finite decomposition rank (\cite[Theorem~2.3]{EnsVil25arX:ZstableTwGp}).

 Recently, a general framework to approach this problem was given in \cite{ThiVil23Glimm} employing Cuntz semigroup techniques.
-Making use of the tools developed in \cite{ThiVil23Glimm}, we generalize the real rank zero result from \cite{EllRor06Perturb}:
+Making use of the tools developed in \cite{ThiVil23Glimm}, we solve the Global Glimm Problem for a large class of \ca{s}:

 \begin{thmIntro}[\ref{prp:GGP}] Let $A$ be a \ca{} with topological dimension zero.
 Then~$A$ has the Global Glimm Property if and only if $A$ is nowhere scattered. \end{thmIntro}